bswank/swank.dev/content/page-content/tailwind.md

 I've always had a knack for bettering my own situation.
 Whether it's fixing something up to sell so I can get a better one of that thing, or finding a shortcut in a college class, I was always hacking.

-Ever since I was 12 and read CSS: The Missing Manaul cover-to-cover I've had an interest in web development, but I got discouraged as a kid and gave up trying to code after some failed attempts at making "Web 2.0" websites with dynamic content and nifty shadows.
+Ever since I was 12 and read CSS: The Missing Manual cover-to-cover I've had an interest in web development, but I got discouraged as a kid and gave up trying to code after some failed attempts at making "Web 2.0" websites with dynamic content and nifty shadows.

 My job was fine and the phone repairs were helping to pay the bills, but I wanted so much more out of my career, so I hit up Udemy and Team Treehouse, and Wes Bos, and learned everything I could about full-stack JavaScript.